Utah Wage Garnishment Laws

 The Periodic Statement Keeps the Writ Honest

 A continuing writ is not a one-and-done filing.
-Within seven days after the end of each pay period, the garnishee must answer the interrogatories again under oath, serve those updated answers on the creditor and the debtor, and deliver the withheld earnings as the writ directs.
-That recurring statement is what turns a year-long writ into a steady stream rather than a single snapshot, and it is also where errors surface: a debtor who believes the employer miscalculated disposable earnings can see each period’s figures and challenge them.
-Because the garnishee carries this ongoing duty for a full year, an employer who is served by mistake is forced into months of paperwork for a debtor who may not even work there, which is exactly the friction the wrong-employer problem creates downstream.
+Under Rule 64D(l)(3), within seven days after the end of each payment period the garnishee must answer the interrogatories again under oath, serve those answers on the plaintiff, the defendant and any other person the garnishee’s records show to have an interest, and deliver the property as the writ provides.
+That recurring statement is what turns a long-running writ into a steady stream rather than a single snapshot, and it is where errors surface: a debtor who believes the employer miscalculated disposable earnings can see each period’s figures.
+A reply to a continuing-garnishment answer is available under Rule 64D(l)(4), though whether to grant a hearing on it “is within the judge’s discretion” — a narrower right than the evidentiary hearing that follows a reply under subsection (h).

 The Utah Forms and Deadlines